 |How Often to Train Them||

-Effective training programs don’t just happen.
-They require careful planning, explicit goals and objectives, dedicated instructors, and motivated students.
-It doesn’t matter whether the activity is athletics, academics, or occupational safety and health.
-The underlying training concepts are similar:
+Effective training programs don't just happen.
+They require careful planning, specific learning/training goals and objectives, dedicated instructors, and motivated students.
+It doesn't matter whether the activity is athletics, academics, or occupational safety and health: the underlying training concepts are the same:

 In the next several tabs, we'll take a closer look at these training concepts.